-Usually used when referring to pieces which have the shape of a pawn in chess, pawns are usually made from wood or plastic.
+Usually used when referring to pieces that have the shape of a pawn in chess, pawns are usually made from wood or plastic.

 Like in chess, pawns are used to represent a player.
-They usually come in different colours, with each player being a different colour.
+They usually come in different colors, with each player being a different color.

 Unlike some game pieces, pawns are moved around a lot in board games.
 Their shape directly lends itself to this – the coned top and wider base help to make them easy to grab and slide around a board without falling over.

-Pegs are small rounded tubes with a wider top which slot into other pieces in the game.
+Pegs are small rounded tubes with a wider top that slot into other pieces in the game.
 They are usually made from plastic.

-Pegs tend to be used as a marker for things in a game which are changeable because they can be added and removed easily.
+Pegs tend to be used as a marker for things in a game that are changeable because they can be added and removed easily.